HDFGroup/hsds/docs/kubernetes_install_azure.md

 1. Set the Azure Connection String as Kubernetes secret to pass to the containers by running ***k8s_make_secrets_azure.sh***
 2. Create RBAC roles: `kubectl create -f k8s_rbac.yml`
-3. Create HSDS deployment on the AKS cluster: `$ kubectl apply -f k8s_service_lb_azure.yml`
+3. Create HSDS service on the AKS cluster: `$ kubectl apply -f k8s_service_lb_azure.yml`
 4. This will create an external load balancer with an http endpoint with a public-ip.
    Use kubectl to get the public-ip of the hsds service: `$kubectl get service` You should see an entry similar to:

        NAME    TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)        AGE